hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ## Config file

-When setting the splashscreen path using `--splash` or setting the text color using `--text-color`, whether it's done via the command line or the GUI, the generated values are stored in `fun-facts-settings.cfg`.
+When setting the splashscreen path using `--splash-path` or setting the text color using `--text-color`, whether it's done via the command line or the GUI, the generated values are stored in `fun-facts-settings.cfg`.

 ```
 # Settings for Fun Facts!